gfkse/terraform-aws-airflow-ecs/README.md

     [AccessControl](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html)
     Use the following string LB Access Logs S3 Location lb-logs-bucket-name-comes-here/logs-lb-airflow
-5. VPC, in which AirFlow resides
+5. VPC AirFlow resides in
-7. Make sure the IAM user terraform is using has all the required (ec2,s3, elasticcache,log etc) permissions
+7. Make sure the IAM user your terraform is using has all the required permissions (EC2,S3, ElastiCache, etc.)
-8. DNS zone (Route53) and SSL certificate (acm)
+8. DNS zone (Route53) and SSL certificate (ACM)
 9. Key pair for SSH access to ECS EC2 instances

 #### TODOs
 1. Add tests:
-    a. that Dag are picked up from s3
+    * that DAGs are picked up from AWS S3
-    c. that dags could run
+    * that DAGs can run
-    d. logs for DAGs appear
+    * that logs for DAGs appear
-    e. webserver responds
+    * that webserver responds
 2. Check if adjusting of name variable is enough to run multiple AF clusters in one account
 3. Further improvements: configure autoscaling for worker task